dinhhung2512/Archon/README.md

   - Can run in *priority* __or__ *first in, first out* queuing modes
   - Can interrupt lower priority blocks (toggleable)
   - Compatible with HDPool mining (directly, without the use of HDProxy or another program)
+  - Compatible with BurstNeon, Foxy-X, Nogrod/goburstpool, HPool and BATS pool software
+  - Compatible with BHD, Burst and Boom wallet software for solo mining
   - [Customizable per-chain settings](#all-configuration-options-for-poc-chains):
-    - Dynamic Deadlines (auto adjust for network difficulty based on total plot capacity)
+    - Dynamic Deadlines (auto adjust for network difficulty based on total plot capacity) with customisable submit probability
     - Target deadline (for the entire chain)
     - Target deadline overrides (per ID)
-    - Define passphrases for solo burst mining (per ID)
+    - Define passphrases for solo burst/boom mining (per ID)
-    - Requeue interrupted blocks (toggleable)
+    - Requeue interrupted blocks (toggleable with customisable maximum)
     - Adjustable *getMiningInfo* interval
+    - Adjustable timeout and number of submission attempts

 ## What Archon does not do:
 - Mine